wtoivo/RM2-F2F-quali-book/book/01-labs.Rmd

 ### Lab 4 Activity 1: Research Questions

 Please have your Research Question ready for your tutor, and discuss it with them as they come round the groups.
 Do you have any other questions about the group proposal that you want to ask?
+Please work on the other two activities until your tutor makes it to your group.

 ### Lab 4 Activity 2: Appropriateness of questions